 We are applying our expertise and advanced technology to meet the energy needs of growing African and Latin American economies.
 Our operations include oil and natural gas, LNG, gas-to-liquids, and deepwater and heavy oil exploration and production.

 Chevron is the third-largest oil producer in Nigeria and one of the largest investors in the country.
-We have extensive interests in deepwater Nigeria, including the Agbami Field, one of Nigeria’s largest deepwater discoveries.
-Front-end engineering and design work for the Agbami 3 project began in early 2014 as the Usan project continued to ramp up production.
-The Escravos gas-to-liquids facility is expected to begin production in the first half of 2014.
+We have extensive interests in deepwater Nigeria, including the Agbami Field, one of Nigeria's largest deepwater discoveries.
+Front-end engineering and design work for the Agbami 3 project began in 2014 as the Usan project continued to ramp up production.
+Production began at the Escravos gas-to-liquids facility in mid-2014.

 In Latin America, Chevron has operations or interests in six countries.
-In Brazil, first production at Papa-Terra was announced in 2013.
+In Brazil, production ramp-up started at Papa-Terra in 2013 and is expected to continue through 2017.

 Chevron participates in onshore and offshore production projects in Venezuela.
 The onshore Petropiar project upgrades extra-heavy crude oil to lighter, higher-value synthetic crude oil.
 In Colombia, Chevron produces enough natural gas to meet about half of the nation's demand.